 Pre-Qualifying for a Utah Mortgage

 Here’s how pre-qualification works: After you fill out a loan application, my team and I can review your information, consider your financial history, and provide you with an estimate of what you might be able to borrow.

 Getting pre-qualified will help you stand out from other buyers, make a more attractive offer to sellers, and simplify the mortgage process overall.
 Are worried that getting prequalified would be getting ahead of yourself?
 Don’t be.
 The best time to start the prequalification process is before you even begin shopping for a home and there’s absolutely no obligation on your part!

 Perhaps you’d like to pre-qualify in multiple states?
 I am currently licensed in the entire state of Utah and California.
-Should you decide on another state I’m not licensed in, it’s likely another Loan Officer in Veritas Funding can step in to assist you with your mortgage.
+Should you decide on another state I’m not licensed in, it’s likely another Loan Officer in Guild Mortgage can step in to assist you with your mortgage.

 Prequalification is hands down the smartest step you can take before you decide on buying.
 Consider my quick 60-second questionnaire as your starting point or head on over to my contact page for my contact details or to ask a question (or 20!).

 Scott, what’s the mortgage process like to buy a home in Utah?
 Glad you asked!